sharhalakis/vdns/README.md

  * ns0: as in SOA (string)
  * ts: The time this zone was last re-generated.
 This is handled by the vdns scripts.
 Leave it alone. (timestamp)
- * reverse: Whether this is a reverse zone (boolean)
- * ts: Timestamp of the last time this zone had a change.
+ * updated: Timestamp of the last time this zone had a change.
 This is handled by triggers.
 You should not have to touch this normally.
 Update it to the current timestamp if you want to force a zone regeneration. (timestamp)